Contact hypothesis: Conditions of intergroup contact

 Additionally, Allport specified that within intergroup cooperation, personal interaction, involving informal, personal interaction between group members would scaffold learning about each other and the formation of cross-group friendships.
-Yet, without these conditions, casual, or superficial, contact would cause people to resort to stereotypes.
+Yet, without these conditions, casual or superficial contact would cause people to resort to stereotypes.

 The largest meta-analysis of the contact literature suggested that the conditions are facilitating but not essential.
 However, more recent meta-analysis highlights that many configurations of the conditions have not yet been experimentally tested.

 Psychological processes involved in intergroup contact

 A number of psychological processes have been hypothesised to explain how and why intergroup contact is able to reduce prejudice and improve intergroup relations.
-Firstly, Allport (1954) argued that intergroup contact facilitates learning about the outgroup, and this new outgroup knowledge leads to prejudice reduction.
-Secondly, intergroup contact is believed to reduce the fear and anxiety people have when interacting with the outgroup, which in turn reduces their negative evaluations of the outgroup.
-Thirdly, intergroup contact is hypothesised to increase people's ability to take the perspective of the outgroup and empathize with their concerns.
+First, Allport (1954) argued that intergroup contact facilitates learning about the outgroup, and this new outgroup knowledge leads to prejudice reduction.
+Second, intergroup contact is believed to reduce the fear and anxiety people have when interacting with the outgroup, which in turn reduces their negative evaluations of the outgroup.
+Third, intergroup contact is hypothesised to increase people's ability to take the perspective of the outgroup and empathize with their concerns.
 Empirical research has only found weak support for role of outgroup knowledge in prejudice reduction; however, the affective mechanisms of intergroup anxiety and outgroup empathy have accumulated extensive empirical support.

 The reduction of prejudice through intergroup contact can be described as the reconceptualization of group categories.
 Allport (1954) claimed that prejudice is a direct result of generalizations and oversimplifications made about an entire group of people based on incomplete or mistaken information.
 The basic rationale is that prejudice may be reduced as one learns more about a category of people.
 Rothbart and John (1985) describe belief change through contact as "an example of the general cognitive process by which attributes of category members modify category attributes" (p.
 82).
 An individual's beliefs can be modified by that person coming into contact with a culturally distinct category member and subsequently modifying or elaborating the beliefs about the category as a whole.

 However, contact fails to cure conflict when contact situations create anxiety for those who take part.
 Contact situations need to be long enough to allow this anxiety to decrease and for the members of the conflicting groups to feel comfortable with one another.
-Additionally if the members of the two groups use this contact situation to trade insults, argue with each other, resort to physical violence, and discriminate against each other, then contact should not be expected to reduce conflict between groups.
+Additionally, if the members of the two groups use this contact situation to trade insults, argue with each other, resort to physical violence, and discriminate against each other, then contact should not be expected to reduce conflict between groups.
 To obtain beneficial effects, the situation must include positive contact.